Metals Acquisition Corp. announces the separate trading of its Class A common shares and redeemable warrants as of September 20, 2021 | ExBulletin

 This press release does not constitute an offer to sell or the solicitation of an offer to buy the securities of the Company, and there will be no sale of such securities in any state or jurisdiction in which such an offer, solicitation or sale would be illegal prior to registration or qualification under the securities laws of any such state or jurisdiction.

-The offer was made only by way of a prospectus, copies of which can be obtained free of charge on the Securities and Exchange Commission (SEC) website at www.sec.gov or by contacting Citigroup Global Markets Inc., c / o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, New York 11717, phone: 1-800-831-9146.
+The offer was made only by means of a prospectus, copies of which may be obtained free of charge on the website of the Securities and Exchange Commission (the “SEC”) at www.sec.gov or by contacting Citigroup Global Markets Inc., c / o Broadridge Financial Solutions, 1155 Long Island Avenue, Edgewood, New York 11717, phone: 1-800-831-9146.

 About the company